From Solutions to Problems: The Problem with Solutions in B2B SaaS Industry

 Software companies, particularly enterprise software vendors, often call their products “solutions”.
 This terminology implies that the software product successfully resolves some “customer problem”, and is therefore valuable for the customer.

-But even though everybody obviously wants solutions, we must first get way more interested in problems.
+But even though everybody obviously wants solutions, we must get way more interested in problems.

 What exactly is a “customer problem”, to which software is a “solution”, even in principle?

-As Paul Adams, CPO of a Silicon Valley B2B SaaS unicorn, aptly stated:1
+As Paul Adams, CPO of a Silicon Valley B2B SaaS unicorn, aptly stated:

 “A solution can only be as good as your understanding of the problem… This is non-controversial.
 Like an irrefutable fact.”